X-Men: Days of Future Past: Plot

-Lehnsherr retrieves his helmet and secretly takes control of Trask's Sentinel prototypes by infusing them with steel.
-Returning to the X-Mansion, Xavier abandons the serum and by reading Logan's mind, is able to communicate with his future self, who inspires him to protect the relationship between mutants and humans.
-After Xavier uses his mutant-tracking computer Cerebro to find Mystique, he, McCoy, and Logan travel to Washington, D.C. to stop Raven from assassinating Trask.
+Magneto retrieves his helmet and secretly takes control of Trask's Sentinel prototypes by infusing them with steel.
+Returning to the X-Mansion, Xavier abandons the serum and, by reading Logan's mind, communicates with his future self, who inspires him to protect the future between mutants and humans.
+Xavier uses his mutant-tracking computer Cerebro to find Mystique, and he, McCoy, and Logan travel to Washington, D.C. to stop her from assassinating Trask.

-At a ceremony where Nixon unveils the Sentinels, the three search for the disguised Raven.
-Lehnsherr appears, activates the Sentinels, and barricades the White House with the RFK Stadium.
-During the battle, Lehnsherr impales Logan with rebar and throws him into the Potomac River.
-Nixon, Trask, and a disguised Raven retreat to the White House Bunker, but Lehnsherr rips the bunker out of the building with the intention of killing everyone inside.
-In 2023, the X-Men make their last stand as an onslaught of Sentinels attack the temple.
-Many mutants perish while trying to buy more time, with Magneto suffering severe injuries.
-In 1973, Raven reveals herself and subdues Lehnsherr with a plastic gun, saving Nixon and his cabinet.
-She attempts to kill Trask but Xavier telepathically convinces her to spare him, leading the public to believe that a mutant saved the president.
+At a ceremony where Nixon unveils the Sentinels, the three search for Mystique.
+Magneto appears, activates the Sentinels, and barricades the White House by lifting RFK Stadium over it.
+During the battle, Magneto impales Logan with a rebar and throws him into the Potomac River.
+Nixon, Trask, and a disguised Mystique retreat to the White House Bunker.
+However, Magneto rips the bunker out of the building to kill everyone inside.
+In 2023, the X-Men make their last stand as an onslaught of Sentinels attacks the temple, with most of the mutants perishing while trying to buy more time.
+In 1973, Mystique reveals herself and subdues Magneto with a plastic gun, saving Nixon and his cabinet.
+Before she can kill Trask, Xavier telepathically convinces her to spare him, leading the public to realize that a mutant saved the President and his cabinet.
 As a result, the Sentinel program is decommissioned, altering the timeline and erasing the dark future of 2023 from history.
 The mutants in the past depart separately; Trask is later arrested for selling military secrets to foreign governments.

-Wolverine awakens in 2023 at the X-Mansion to find that Xavier's school is thriving and the X-Men are all still alive.
-Logan asks Xavier for information about modern history from 1973 to the present and upon realizing that the Wolverine from the original timeline has returned, the professor assents.
-Back in 1973, the younger Logan is rescued by Raven, having disguised herself as Major William Stryker.
+Logan reawakens in 2023 at the X-Mansion to find that Xavier's school is thriving and the X-Men are all alive, including Rogue, Jean Grey, and Scott Summers.
+Logan asks Xavier for information about modern history from 1973 to the present.
+Back in 1973, Logan is rescued by Mystique, having disguised herself as Major William Stryker.

-In a post-credits scene set in ancient Egypt, a crowd is seen chanting to En Sabah Nur, who telekinetically elevates building blocks to build pyramids as his Four Horsemen observe him from afar.
+In a post-credits scene set in ancient Egypt, a crowd chants to En Sabah Nur, who telekinetically elevates rocks to build pyramids as his Four Horsemen observe from afar.